February 1, 2019

 The Vocal Group Clubhouse consists of a restaurant with authentic memorabilia displayed in a “Soft Rock Café theme banquet center, malt shop, piano-bar and performance theater.
 Some Museum Clubhouse locations will have a cover charge or minimum drink purchase when a piano bar performance is provided.
 There would be an admission charged by the Vocal Group Clubhouse when a piano bar performance would be scheduled.
 Admission might not be charged when memorabilia is on display in the restaurant.
 It would act as a publicity enticement that would help promote the local museum or concerts where there would be a charge.

 Museum admission charges may vary by location.
-The least expensive Museum Admission should be, not less then $5 per adult, $4 per senior or veteran and $3 per student.
+The least expensive Museum Admission should be, not less than $5 per adult, $4 per senior or veteran and $3 per student.

 PROPOSED GRANTS ARE ON HOLD CAUSING THE RENOVATION IN SHARON, PA TO STOP.